-We all know that performance management should be seen as much more than a process, in fact it is hard to move now without being told that ‘appraisals’ are dead and ‘Check-ins’ are the only way forward.
-To an extent we agree, but we would warn against throwing out all structure completely.
-The risk of going completely free form is that managers and staff will only have a range of tactical ‘Check-ins'; 'Catch ups' rather like the more traditional 1 to 1.
+We all know that performance management should be seen as much more than a process.
+In fact, it is hard to move now without being told that ‘appraisals’ are dead and ‘Check-ins’ are the only way forward.
+To an extent, we agree, but we would warn against throwing out all structure entirely.
+The risk of going completely free form is that managers and staff will only have a range of tactical ‘Check-ins’ rather like the more traditional one-to-one.
 These do have their place but not at the expense of the entire performance management process.
-Without a clear performance management process which brings structure and purpose, the style and quality of ‘Check-in' will vary wildly and there is just as much risk that these become slightly more frequent 'Tick-box’ exercises than the old school appraisal.
+Having a clear process is important to bring structure and purpose.
+The style and quality of ‘Check-ins’ will vary wildly otherwise where there is a greater risk of them becoming ‘tick-box’ exercises rather than old school appraisal.

-This 7 Simple Steps guide to building an effective Performance Management Process gives an overview of each aspect of an effective process and is supported by a series of best practice manager guides which explains each activity in more detail.
-Performance management can be seen as a process or set of actions that take place between a manager and their employee over the course of a year.
-The purpose of it is to focus and motivate high performance so it should have a direct and positive impact on organisational and individual results.
-It should include objective setting, 1 to 1’s, development and career discussions all interspersed with regular quality feedback.
+This 7 Simple Steps guide to building an effective Performance Management Process gives an overview of each aspect of an effective process.
+Supporting this document is a series of best practice manager guides that explain each activity in more detail.
+You can access these in our Manager’s Guide section here.
+Performance management is often seen as a process that takes place between a manager and their employee during the year.
+The purpose is to focus and motivate high performance which should have a direct impact on organisational and individual results.
+It should include objective setting, 1 to 1’s, development and career discussions, all interspersed with regular quality feedback.

-But calling it a process can be where it can fall apart, as fundamentally it is about the human interaction between two people resulting in motivation and increased results.
+But calling it a process can be where it falls apart, as fundamentally it is about the human interaction between two people resulting in motivation and increased results.

-This Manager's guide outlines 7 simple steps that make up an effective Performance Management Process, each stage has a specific purpose and value which gives clarity to managers and staff about what is expected.
+In this guide, we outline these 7 simple steps that make up an effective Performance Management Process.
+Each of these stages has a specific purpose and value which gives clarity to staff about what to expect.

 Please fill out the form below to receive a link to your manager’s guide.